-As this is a plan sepcifically designed for children with an EHCP you can use some, or all, of the targets from their plan, and copy and paste in to the EPAC targets.
-There may be a need to include a completely different set of targets particularly if there is a difficulty to be addressed in the short term eg separation anxiety, making friendships in a new school environment, transition support etc,.
-These are targets that may not be specifically mentioned in the EHCP, but the child will require support none the less.
+As this is a plan sepcifically designed for children with an EHCP you can use some, or all, of the targets from their plan, and copy and paste in to the SGO CAO Education Plan targets.
+There may be a need to include a completely different set of targets particularly if there is a difficulty to be addressed in the short term eg separation anxiety, making friendships in a new school environment, etc. These are targets that will not be specifically mentioned in the EHCP, but the child will require support none the less.

-There may be a need to enhance the provision already in place, and Pupil Premium funding could be used for this.
+There may be a need to enhance the provision already in place, and Pupil Premuim Plus (PP+) funding or Early Years Pupil Premium could be used for this.
 For example, a child with sensory needs may require additional resources and equipment in the classroom.
-It can also be used for seeking additional assessments that bring further understanding to the child's needs.
+It can also be used for seeking additional assessments and reviews that bring further understanding to the child's needs.

-Some schools may choose to use Pupil Premuim Plus funding for staff training on specific needs of the child eg speech and language, or sensory needs etc. They could also use it for upskilling of staff in understanding the needs of care experienced children.
+Some schools may choose to use Pupil Premuim Plus or Early Years Pupil Premium funding for staff training on specific needs of the child eg speech and language, or sensory needs etc. They could also use it for upskilling of staff in understanding the needs of care experienced children.

-We would always recommned that where needs are significantly changing they are recorded as part of the Annual Review process for the EHCP following the SEN statutory processes.
+We would always recommend that where needs are significantly changing they are recorded as part of the Annual Review process for the EHCP following the SEN statutory processes.

-It is hoped that the coming together of parent(s), school staff, social worker, and any other professional with current involvement, will create a child focussed education plan that will protect vulnerability, and enable the child to reach their maximum potential.
+It is hoped that the coming together of Guardian(s), school staff, social worker, and any other professional with current involvement, will create a child focussed education plan that will protect vulnerability, and enable the child to reach their maximum potential.
 This sharing of information will benefit the understanding around the child's needs.
+Please complete all sections.